karlramberg/loupe/README.md

 Sort is designed to run in a directory with many properlly named photographs.
 If a folder you attempt to sort is more than a third improperly named, a warning is given and a confirmation is needed.
 This is to avoid a mess in the base directory and protect against accidently running the command in the wrong folder.
 Do not point `-a` at your crusty chaotic working directory.

+### `loupe refactor -a -t -o -n`

+Refactor is the command to rename a grouping.
+This can work for a class, group, version or subversion. `-t` is the flag to specify the type of the group you want to rename. `-o` is the old name for the grouping, `-n` is the new value.
+The command is a simple rename.
+It will rename every file in the group with the new name and it will then sort the archive folder, resulting in the files to be moved to a new folder.
+Underscored files in the old group name will have to be moved manually.
+Also note that *any* file with the group name will be renamed.
+This means that if you want to rename all `negative` versions to just `neg` you can do so with one command.
+Think of the command as string substitution to fix names you no longer like and not as a tool for reorganizing things.

 ### `loupe help`

 Help will print an abridged verson of this README and a link to the full one into your console.